aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-multipod-l3ls/README.md

 Ansible playbooks are included to show the following:

 - Building the intended configuration and documentation
-- Deploying the configuration via CloudVision to the switches, including a complete change-based workflow with rollback capability, etc.
+- Deploying the configuration via CloudVision or directly to the switches via eAPI
 - Validating the configuration

 ## AVD Playground